ernstlab/ChromTime/README.md

                             wiggle format (False)
       --broad               Use default settings for broad marks.
 Equivalent to "-b 500 --min-gap 1500 --merge-peaks" (False)
+      --atac                Use default settings for ATAC-seq marks.
+Equivalent to "-b 50 --min-gap 150 -s 5 " (False).
+This option has not been tested extensively, so use with caution.

 ## Input